Wolf vs. Goat Chambray Shirt and Bamboo Sorona Tee First Impressions (from Clearance Sale)

 The first thing I noticed is that in person the fabric is fairly hefty and solid-feeling - I would not call it soft, though I have a feeling it will break in nicely.
 It also has quite a bit of texture and variation in the weave that I really like.

 This particular chambray has a club collar, but there were five different chambrays that were made with slightly different cloths, collar styles, and buttons (MOP vs. horn buttons).
 The mother-of-pearl buttons on this shirt are really nice and add another subtle area of visual interest that plastic can't replicate.
-The stitching is immaculate and well done.
+The stitching is immaculate and well done, with a high density compared to most mainstream retailers.
 Overall, the gestalt is that you're holding a pretty robust piece of quality clothing that should last a long, long time.

 I would say the fit is somewhere in the realm of a J. Crew regular small or Uniqlo OCBD - that is to say, it fits comfortably without any surprises.
 The darting in the back is actually quite hard to notice at first (a good thing in my eyes), but reduces some of the billowing that can happen with other shirt fits.